Ratcraft/Ratcraft/README.md

 ### Hi there 👋

-Just a student with weird ideas
+Just an engineering student with weird ideas